CharaChorder/docs/docs/GenerativeTextMenu.rst

 ``Path: GTM > Keyboard > Scan Rate``

 The scan rate, sometimes known as the "Key scan duration," refers to the frequency at which the device checks the state of the input keys.
-For reference, 5 ms corresponds to 200 Hz, which means that :doc:`CCOS<CharaChorder Operating System (CCOS)>` checks the position of the keys once every 5 milliseconds, which equals 200 times in a second.
+For reference, 5 ms corresponds to 200 Hz, which means that :doc:`CCOS<CCOS>` checks the position of the keys once every 5 milliseconds, which equals 200 times in a second.
 Having a lower number is usually better as it makes CCOS more responsive, though the difference at low numbers is usually negligible.
 In the GTM, this setting is adjustable in millisecond (ms) units.

 You can find the default scan rates of the different CharaChorder devices in the table below.